pchiusano/pchiusano.github.io/_posts/2018-04-14-intelligence.markdown

 ## Fermi

 I don't know how likely it is that Earth's evolutionary process got as far as it did.
 I suspect there isn't anything special about it.
-Time and time again, when we look at biological evolution and wonder how it ever assembled some complicated piece of biological machinery, we learn that it found a way (often rediscovering the [same complex structure over and over again](https://en.wikipedia.org/wiki/Evolution_of_the_eye)).
+Time and time again, when we look at biological evolution and wonder how it ever assembled some complicated piece of biological machinery, we learn it found a way (often rediscovering the [same complex structure over and over again](https://en.wikipedia.org/wiki/Evolution_of_the_eye)).
 Seeing this kind of thing makes me hesitant to conclude that it's a fluke evolution didn't get stuck at the prokaryote stage or someplace else along the way to general intelligence.
 Perhaps there are things about biological evolution that make it unlikely to get trapped in equilibria, which we don't fully understand yet?

 I'll close with this quote by Richard Dawkins: